-Ready to make things official with your contracting career and get your license?
+Ready to make things official with your contracting career and get your Virginia contractors license?
 You’ve come to the right place!

-I’ve created this comprehensive guide that details everything you need to know about how to apply for your contractor’s license in Virginia.
+I’ve created this comprehensive guide that details everything you need to know about how to apply for your Virginia contractors license.
 There are quite a few boxes to check, but I’ve got you covered each step of the way.

 Let’s get started.